Choosing pet-safe cleaning products as a responsible pet parent

 As a pet owner you should completely avoid commercial floor cleaners and invest in some of the best pet safe floor cleaner/s available in the market.
 Let's see how toxic ingredients in commercial cleaners can affect your pet’s health:

-In humans ammonia can irritate your eyes, nose and mucous membrane.
+Ammonia can irritate your eyes, nose and mucous membrane.
 But for animals, it is even more harmful and dangerous.
 It is caustic in nature and can cause damage to cells if dosages are not properly regulated.
-Ammonia irritates your dog's skin and eyes, but it mostly affects the respiratory system.
-High levels of ammonia can be harmful to dogs with liver illness for a variety of reasons, including a wide range of neurological abnormalities in dogs with liver disease, including everything from changed behaviour to seizures.
+For pets it mostly affects the respiratory system, skin and eyes.

 When inhaled, swallowed, or consumed via the skin, chlorine and chlorine-based bleach can be dangerous.
 To navigate their surroundings, animals use their sense of smell.
 Your dog's sensory receptors are damaged by the overwhelming smell of bleach.
 Repeated bleach exposure can cause nose blindness, a disease in which dogs lose their ability to perceive and comprehend the aromas around them.